preinagel/ratrixcam/docs/UserManual.md

 Timestamp inaccuracies (i.e. uneven delays in capturing frames from the buffers) are common in the first few minutes of a session due to the high load on system resources during startup, and can occur any time the Mac’s resources are stressed.
 Although the video is actually fine, with no missing frames, the overlaid times may be off.
 To minimize this, avoid using any other USB-connected devices on the Mac (use a bluetooth mouse and keyboard); avoid running any other programs on the Mac during recording; disable automatic updates, do not install security software, keep the Mac in airplane mode by default.
 You can connect to the network through a secure internal network server when it is necessary to go online.

 ### Capacity limitations
+The graphical interface presumes a maximum of 8 cameras; that code would need to be generalized to support any more than this number.
+However, the code for recording the videos itself has no upper limit on the number of cameras it will attempt to record simultaneously.
+At some point the hardware would not be able to keep up with the data stream; we have not tested this practical limit.

 The limits on the maximum number of cameras and maximum resolution of cameras could probably be improved further if you are willing to dig into the code.
 We had to add timeouts and/or multiple retries in several places to prevent failures due to race conditions.
 We didn’t solve this in a general way, we just found values that are sufficient for the system to be reliable within the advertised specifications.